 A private prosecution can be brought by any individual or company.
 Unlike when entrusting cases to the Police and CPS you control the prosecution and work with a dedicated team committed to your case.
 The costs incurred by bringing a private prosecution can also be recouped win or lose (as long as the case is properly brought) and are not dependant on the accused having sufficient funds to be able to pay these costs.

 We have extensive experience in bringing prosecutions and use a highly experienced team of investigators made up of former detectives and ex-military from elite departments who have extensive capabilities in traditional and cyber investigation.
-If you would like more information in relation to a private prosecution, please contact Jeremy Asher or Robert Readfern.
+If you would like more information in relation to a private prosecution, please contact Robert Readfern.